parthivrmenon/aws_saa/20_dynamo_db.md

 # Dynamo DB
-Amazon DynamoDB is a serverless, NoSQL, fully managed database with single-digit millisecond performance at any scale.
+Amazon DynamoDB is a `serverless`, NoSQL, `fully managed` `NoSQL database` with `single-digit millisecond performance at any scale.

 ## Features
 * `Serverless`: On-Demand instant scaling with pay-as-you-go pricing